chmouel/mounch/README.md

 # mounch - a simple ROFI launcher 😋

-## DESCRIPTION
+## Description

 Mounch is a simple launcher using [ROFI](https://github.com/davatorium/rofi) backed by a yaml configuration file.

 You simply define a set of configuration blocks for some custom commands and it will show them with the awesome rofi.
 The items are sorted by frequency or as the order coming from the
 `mounch.yaml` config file.

-Why not just use -dmenu rofi module you may ask ?
+Why not just use [dmenu](https://frasertweedale.github.io/blog-redhat/posts/2020-12-01-openshift-crio-userns.html#creating-a-user-namespaced-pod---attempt-4) rofi module you may ask ?

-I simply did not want to have to create .desktop for every apps I have and think a simple yaml is much simpler.
-I did not want to go thru every apps I have on my system I wanted a curated list and I wanted some title that differs from what's shipped on the .desktop from the system.
-And I wanted to have static ordering as well as frequency based one, which fits my workflow.
+* I simply did not want to have to create a `.desktop` file for every apps I have, and find it much simpler to have everything in  a simple yaml definition.
+* I did not want to have the launcher offering everythign I have on my system
+* I wanted a curated list
+* I wanted some title that differs from what's shipped on the .desktop from the system.
+* And I wanted to have static ordering as well as frequency based one, which is fitting my workflow.

-## REQUIREMENTS
+## Requirements

 * [rofi](https://github.com/davatorium/rofi) >= 1.6.0
 * [PyYaml ](https://pypi.org/project/PyYAML/)

-## SCREENSHOT
+## Screenshot

 ![screenshot](./.github/screenshot.png)

-## INSTALLATION
+## Installation

 1. Checkout this repository with git :